★ Investing Strategy Research & Guides ★

 Margin of Safety: (50-25)/50 = 50%

-Another name for the margin of safety is the break-even analysis.
-The break-even analysis is the share price you can profit from a stock.
+Another name for the margin of safety is the break-even analysis, which measures the share price at which you can profit from a stock.

 Ben Graham and David Dodd created the term “margin of safety” in Security Analysis.
 Today, the Margin of Safety is one of the key concepts of value investing.

 All value investors need to understand that the margin of safety is only an estimate of a stock’s risk and profit potential.
-There are many risks that fundamental analysis cannot estimate, including politics, regulatory actions, technological developments, natural disasters, popular opinion, and market moves.
+Fundamental analysis cannot estimate many risks, including politics, regulatory actions, technological developments, natural disasters, popular opinion, and market moves.

 The margin of safety you use is the level of risk you are comfortable with.
 If you are risk-averse, you will want a high margin of safety.
 A risk-taker, however, could prefer a low margin of safety.